cth127/finance_qa_testbed/README.md

 ## Usage

 - Set your text and question on ./input/input.json file (See input_sample.json file)
-- Set models to use on ./model.txt (Models can be found on https://huggingface.co/models , only QA models are allowed. )
+- Set models to use on ./model.txt (You can find models from https://huggingface.co/models .
+Note that only QA models are allowed. )
 - Run run.py (You can use cuda by '-d cuda' argument. (default : cpu)

 ## Warning